When was the Windows 10 May update released?

 - Click 'Download and install now' to update your device

 If you don't see anything when checking for updates, it might not be quite ready for your device.
 In particular, older devices may have to wait a little longer for it to appear.

 Which devices is the Windows 10 update available on?

 Microsoft assures on its website that 'Windows 10 is designed to deliver updates for the supported lifetime of the device'.

 The company would usually announce end of device support long ahead of a major release, so the earliest we're expecting that to change is for the November 2020 update.

 What new features are there in the Windows 10 update?

-The 20H1 update is modest by Microsoft's standards, but there are still a number of key upgrades to the user experience.
+The 20H1 update is modest by Microsoft's standards, but there are still several key upgrades to the user experience.

 Windows 10 has had problems with bugs in recent months, but a new tool should help with the security of the operating system.

-As Tech Radar reported, Reputation-based Protection is new program that will stop malicious programs from being unintentionally installed on your device.
+As Tech Radar reported, Reputation-based Protection is a new program that will stop malicious programs from being unintentionally installed on your device.
 This often comes when you download an app and multiple other pieces of software are installed at the same time.

 The new tool will block these by default, giving you control over what is installed on your device.
 Upon installing the May update, you'll just have to head to settings to activate it.
 Choose 'Update & Security' - 'Windows Security' and choose 'App & browser control'.